ICSE Class 10 Organisms and Populations — Mock Test (2027)

-Free online mock test for Organisms and Populations (ICSE Class 10 Botany) — 89 competency-based questions with instant marking.
+Free online mock test for Organisms and Populations (ICSE Class 10 Botany) — 89 competency-based questions based on the latest CISCE 2027 syllabus, with instant marking.
 Try the samples below, then take the full test free.

 Sample questions